Which city is cheaper, San Antonio or Miami?

 Miami is very walkable.
 Many parts of city are surprisingly walkable and pedestrian friendly, allowing you to eat out, go shopping, or explore without the need for a car.

-San Antonio is generally not very walkable.
+San Antonio is generally not a very walkable beach city.
 If you stick to the downtown area you will be fine getting around on foot.
+Outside of that area, you'll need a car.

 Visitors can find plenty of fun things to do in both Miami and San Antonio.
-With generally more activities and things to do, visitors tend to spend more time in San Antonio than Miami.
+With generally more activities and things to do, visitors tend to spend more time in San Antonio than in Miami.
+Usually, 7 days is a good amount of time for Miami, and 2-3 days is enough time in San Antonio.

-Miami is a high energy beach city where you can fill many days.
+Miami is a bustling beach city where you can fill many days.
 You can also relax and pamper yourself at one of the resorts.
 One day is usually not enough time for a trip here as there is plenty to do.
-The entire area has lots to do.
+The entire region has so many activities, and you'll want time to do everything.

-In San Antonio, many people enjoy the food and museums that this historic destination offers.
+In San Antonio, many people enjoy the live music and food that this fun destination offers.
 This city offers a variety of activities to choose from.
 Since there is so much to do in the area, one day is probably not enough for all of it.

-Miami is a exciting big city where you can fill many days.
-It's also a relaxing resort destination.
+Miami is a high energy big city where you can fill many days.
+It's a great spot for a beach vacation.
 This beach city offers something for everyone.
 Since there is so much to do in the area, a weekend is probably not enough for all of it.

 It's hard to know how much time to spend in San Antonio.
 For many, it makes a great getaway for a weekend.
 This would be the perfect place to spend a weekend, as it has just the right amount of activities.
 The length of your ideal trip is an individual decision.

 San Antonio is a fun place to experience.
+Travelers enjoy the shopping and museums when visiting the destination of San Antonio.
 Most people find that five days is more than enough time to see everything.

 Many people enjoy the shopping and nightlife when visiting Miami.
 Anyone can find something fun to do here.
 Travelers enjoy the resorts in the area as well.
 Most people find that one week is more than enough time to see everything.

-You'll find live music and food around the historic destination of San Antonio.
-Take your pick from the many activities offered around the area.
+You'll find museums and nightlife around the festive destination of San Antonio.
+Take your pick from the many activities offered here.
 One week is plenty of time to see everything, even with extra days to spare.

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Miami is $165, while the average daily cost in San Antonio is $106.
+The average daily cost (per person) in Miami is $206, while the average daily cost in San Antonio is $132.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
+While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for Miami and San Antonio in more detail.

 Some typical examples of transportation costs in Miami are as follows: